GameClub offers mobile gaming’s greatest hits for $5 per month – TechCrunch

 They are meant to be wholesome and fun, not overly addictive.
 They’re not designed to manipulate you into spending money.
 You simply pay your subscription fee every month to access the catalog, then play unencumbered.

 Thanks to Apple Arcade and Google Play Pass, consumers are now comfortable with the idea of the subscription model for mobile games.
-And other services — like Spotify, Netflix, and Xbox Game Pass, for example — have pushed the idea of subscription access to content across platforms and genres.
+And other services — like Spotify Netflix, and Xbox Game Pass, for example — have pushed the idea of subscription access to content across platforms and genres.

 GameClub is different from Arcade, however, because it’s not funding the development of content upfront — at least, not yet.
 Instead, it’s forging agreements with largely indie developers to release their existing IP as a GameClub exclusive.